-Exploring the international cider world through a lens, Bill Bradshaw examines the afterlife of fermented apples; a global cider opinion from the heart of Somerset.
+Exploring the international cider world through a lens, Bill Bradshaw examines the afterlife of apples; global cider opinion from the heart of Somerset.
 Use the 'Blog Archive' below to explore more posts & photography - Twitter: @IAMCIDER

 The importance of being Ernst.
 Or William.
 Or James.
 Or Steven. or YOURSELF!